zfdang/jira-priority-icons/README.md

-# How to upload Custom Priority Icons?
+# How to upload Custom Priority Icons for JIRA?

 https://confluence.atlassian.com/jirakb/how-to-upload-custom-priority-icons-788961156.html